yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 ## Server Rules

+Once you have joined our Discord, please wait some time for Mods to give you a role.
+If you think that your roles are irrelevant, please do not hesitate to send Mods a PM.
+And do introduce yourself inside the #welcoming-mat channel.

 ### 1. Mods pinging

 Please do not ping Moderators unless you have a very urgent problem.
 If you would like to report a user(s), send Mods a PM alongside the screenshot(s) of them breaking the rules.